SovereignCloudStack/website/_i18n/en/_posts/blog/2022-09-28-gaia-x-hackathon-5.md

 * CSP Alpha (with OpenStack + Keycloak Alpha)
 * CSP Beta (with OpenStack + Keycloak Beta)
 * Company ACME Org. with user Jane Doe
-  * without any IAM (but with a SSI kept in a wallet)
+  * without any IAM (but with an SSI kept in a wallet)
   * on own Keycloak of ACME Org.
   * on third-party Keycloak SaaS provider